How I Edit Travel Photos for Instagram and Blogging

 You can create your own preset/“filter” on Lightroom by simply saving your edits from a photo and applying it to other photos.

 In one click, I have my photo edited.
-All I need to do is make a few adjustments or tweaks to have the image match my aesthetic and look more like my personal style.
+All I need to do is make a few adjustments or tweaks to have the image match my aesthetic.

 Favorite Lightroom & Photoshop Tutorials

 How I Edit Tropical Photos in Lightroom! - Showing you how I edit my photos from scratch: